top of page

 • Register and gain access to free Kaplan test prep through CSU’s All Access initiative.

-• Create study timeline for the LSAT exam. (two-three months of prep encouraged).
+• Create a study timeline for the LSAT exam (two-three months of prep encouraged) and register for an LSAT administration.

 Academic Goals: